aphoumyvong/hello-world/README.md

 Hello world!

-My name is Adrian P. and I'm a student that is currently studying computer science.
+My name is Adrian P. I'm a student that is currently studying computer science.
 I love playing video-games, listening to music, and hanging out with friends.